Islamic veiling practices by country: India

 In January 2022, a number of colleges in South-Indian state of Karnataka stopped female students wearing hijab from entering the campus.
-The issue has since then snow-balled into a major political controversy in India, with the ruling Bharatiya Janata Party describing the act of educational authorities allowing Muslim girls to wear religious clothing despite not being a part of the uniform while prohibiting girls from Hindu & other faiths from doing the same amounts to institutionalised Muslim appeasement.
+The issue has since then snow-balled into a major political controversy in India, with the ruling Bharatiya Janata Party describing the act of educational authorities allowing Muslim girls to wear religious clothing despite not being a part of the uniform while prohibiting girls from Hindu and other faiths from doing the same amounts to institutionalised Muslim appeasement.
 Although there is no particular law stating the ban on hijab or any other kind of Islamic veil/dress in Karnataka, educational institutions have the right to make their own dress code.
 On 5 February 2022, the Karnataka government issued an order clarifying that uniforms must be worn compulsorily where policies exist and no exception can be made for the wearing of hijab.
 Several schools cited this order and denied entry to Muslim girls wearing the hijab.
 War of words and protests by Muslim students protesting over hijab ban resulted in closure of all educational institutions in the state for three days and section 144 was declared near schools and colleges in Bengaluru city.
 On 15 March 2022, through a verdict, the Karnataka High Court upheld the hijab ban in educational institutions as a non essential part of Islam and suggested that wearing hijabs can be restricted in government colleges where uniforms are prescribed and ruled that "prescription of a school uniform" is a "reasonable restriction".